hammerlab/guacamole/README.md

   somatic-standard \
     --normal-reads /hdfs/path/to/normal.bam \
     --tumor-reads /hdfs/path/to/tumor.bam \
-    --reference-fasta /local/path/to/reference.fasta \
+    --reference /local/path/to/reference.fasta \
     --out /tmp/out.vcf
 ```

-Note that `--reference-fasta` must be a local path, while the normal/tumor BAMs and output-VCF paths above point into HDFS.
+Note that `--reference` must be a local path, while the normal/tumor BAMs and output-VCF paths above point into HDFS.

 # Running the test suite
 Guacamole contains many small BAMs for testing.
 The full test suite can be run with: